stevavoliajvar/stop_cloudflare/README_ethics.md

 ### Charitable contributions

 CloudFlare is asking for [charitable contributions](https://web.archive.org/web/20191112033605/https://opencollective.com/cloudflarecollective#section-about).
 It’s quite appalling that an American corporation would ask for charity alongside non-profit organizations that have good causes.
-If you like [blocking people or wasting other people's time](PEOPLE.md), you might want to order some pizza🍕 for Cloudflare employees.
+If you like [blocking people or wasting other people's time](PEOPLE.md), you might want to order some pizzas🍕 for Cloudflare employees.

 ![](image/cfdonate.jpg)